SolidOS/mashlib/README.md

 ## Goals

-The goals of mashlib overlaps with the [SolidOS Goals](https://solidos.solidcommunity.net/Team/docs/SolidOSNorthStar.html).
+The goals of mashlib overlap with the [SolidOS Goals](https://solidos.solidcommunity.net/Team/docs/SolidOSNorthStar.html).

 ## Typical uses